-After washing the persimmons, remove the stem and crush them (including the skin) in a thick-bottomed steel saucepan
+After washing the persimmons, remove the stem and crush them (skin included) in a thick-bottomed steel saucepan

-Remove from the heat and strain the still-hot mixture through a sieve
+Remove from heat and pass the still boiling mixture through a sieve

-At this point, pour the strained purée back into the saucepan and add the sugar
+At this point, return the puree to the saucepan adding the sugar

 Stir often

-When a teaspoon of the mixture poured onto a plate flows slowly, the jam has reached the right consistency and is ready
+When pouring a teaspoon onto a plate the mixture flows slowly, the jam will have reached the right consistency and will be ready

-Jar the jam while still hot, filling up to 1 cm from the rim of the container, and seal with the lid
+Bottle the hot jam up to 1 cm from the edge of the container and seal with the lid

-Then turn the jar upside down for five minutes so that the still-hot jam sterilizes the entire interior of the container
+At this point, turn the jar upside down for five minutes so that the still hot jam sterilizes the inside of the container

 Pot